Whether you only speak your native tongue or are fluent in a dozen languages, the best ways to learn a new language remain the same.

 However, with its ability to translate the scanned text into as many as 80 languages, the ScanMarker easily becomes one of the best ways to learn a new language.

-Granted, you will still need to supply the positive mental attitude and put aside the time to learn, but the ScanMarker can assist with almost everything else.
+Granted, you will still need to supply a positive mental attitude and put aside the time to learn, but the ScanMarker can assist with almost everything else.
 You can quickly learn common phrases by scanning it in English and playing it back audibly in the language of your choice.

 Likewise, you can display in the written language, to familiarise yourself with how it looks on paper.
 The reverse is also true.

-If you’re reading a Spanish-language newspaper, for instance, and wish to check that you’ve translated it correctly in your head, simply scan the text with ScanMarker, and translate into English for instant confirmation.
+If you’re reading a Spanish-language newspaper, for instance, and wish to check that you’ve translated it correctly in your head, simply scan the text with ScanMarker, and translate it into English for instant confirmation.

 While it cannot teach you the ins and outs of a foreign tongue, with its vast array of translation options, both visual and audible, the ScanMarker is a powerful teaching tool, and one of the best ways to learn a new language.